El Monte Thai garment slavery case: Discovery and Freedom

 Thai CDC began the arduous task of providing the workers with emergency relief and resettlement assistance.
 It obtained work authorizations and social security numbers for the workers, held meetings with the coalition and the workers on pursuing their redress and restitution while participating in KIWA’s Retailer Accountability Campaign to reform the garment industry where the workers also participated and learned to become activists themselves, created a support fund for the workers, and assisted the workers in obtaining permanent housing, healthcare, employment, legal, language, and acculturation assistance.

 Seven of the on-site operators of the sweatshop were taken into federal custody and pleaded guilty to criminal counts of involuntary servitude and conspiracy.
 Two brothers evaded arrest and fled to Thailand and are still considered fugitives by the United States government.

 Since the United States did not have immigration relief laws in place at the time for trafficked victims, the workers were at risk of being deported soon after the successful prosecution of their traffickers.
 The case was prosecuted by Assistant US Attorneys, Michael Gennaco and Tom Warren.
 INS Special Agent Philip Bonner utilized another law to help keep them in the country.
 His clever use of the S visas, colloquially known as “snitch” visas used for drug snitchers in drug trafficking cases, not only allowed the victims a reprieve while in the United States but secured the ability of the workers to adjust to permanent legal residency status after three years of continued presence in the United States.
-Since the workers fell under this category, they were able to remain in the United States avoiding deportation where they most certainly would have faced retaliation from their traffickers who are in Thailand.
+Since the workers fell under this category, they were able to remain in the United States avoiding deportation where they most certainly would have faced retaliation from their traffickers in Thailand.

 A civil case was also pursued on the behalf of the workers.
 On the civil case, the workers won a $4 million settlement from the retailers and manufacturers who profited from their slave labor.
 The legal agencies that helped the workers with the civil suit were the Asian Pacific American Legal Center, Los Angeles; Asian Law Caucus; ACLU Immigrants Rights Project; the ACLU Foundation of Southern California; and the Law Firm of Dan Stormer and Della Behan.
 The lead attorney was Julie Su.

-The families of the workers were reunited with them here in the United States and the workers have since become independent and productive individuals who found steady employment outside the garment industry or became business owners with the help of Thai CDC’s small business program and entrepreneurship training and are now naturalized United States citizens and spokespersons against human trafficking and modern-day slavery.
+The families of the workers were reunited with them in the United States and the workers have since become independent and productive individuals who found steady employment outside the garment industry or became business owners with the help of Thai CDC’s small business program and entrepreneurship training and are now naturalized United States citizens and spokespersons against human trafficking and modern-day slavery.